Code of Conduct

 We shall also provide for the freedom of association and the effective recognition of the right to collective bargaining; the elimination of all forms of forced or compulsory labor; the effective abolition of child labor; and the elimination of discrimination in respect of employment and occupation.

-Integrity of our records is extremely important.
+The integrity of our records is extremely important.
 We take responsibility for the accuracy and completeness of PGS books and records.
 These will comply with generally accepted accounting principles, legal and regulatory requirements and PGS policies.

 Conflicts of Interest